 Liam nodded, still tense.
 “You’ll keep me in the loop, though?”

 Jakob shot him a sideways look.
 “As long as you promise to stay out of it until I ask for help.”

 The tension finally broke as Liam grinned.
 “I promise.”

-Please, God, don’t let us get pulled over, I prayed.
-The only thing that could make this thing look more suspicious was if someone plastered a “free candy” sign over the side of it.
+Please don’t let us get pulled over, I prayed.
+The only thing that could make this thing look more suspicious was a “free candy” sign plastered over the side of it.

 “What’s with the bags?”
 I asked.

 “Killing two birds with one stone,” Jakob said.
 “We’re going into Kearny.
 We might as well drop some shit off for my father.”

 So, guns or drugs or some other illegal Specter/King business then.
 I turned back around and watched the flowing field of grass out my side of the window.
 Part of me had been worried that the duffels were full of weapons for us.
 I’d been with Gran and Jennifer while Jakob and Liam made a game plan for today, and I was still clueless as to what we’d be doing in Kearny.
 Spying on Magnolia Hills?
 Tracking down the assholes who put Dr. Perez in the hospital?